 Familial hemiplegic migraine

-One PRRT2 gene mutation that is found in multiple people with familial hemiplegic migraine inserts an extra DNA building block (nucleotide) in the gene.
+One PRRT2 gene variant that is found in multiple people with familial hemiplegic migraine inserts an extra DNA building block (nucleotide) in the gene.
 (This change is written as 649dupC.)
-Both known mutations alter the blueprint used for making the protein and lead to production of an abnormally short PRRT2 protein that is quickly broken down.
+This change alters the blueprint used for making the protein and leads to production of an abnormally short PRRT2 protein that is quickly broken down.
 As a result, affected individuals have a shortage of PRRT2 protein.
-Researchers speculate that this shortage affects the function of the SNAP25 protein, leading to abnormal signaling between neurons, although the mechanism that causes familial hemiplegic migraine is unknown.
+Other variants likely reduce the amount or impair the function of the PRRT2 protein.
+Researchers speculate that a shortage of functioning PRRT2 affects the activity of ion channels and the SNARE complex, leading to abnormal signaling between neurons.
 It is thought that the changes in signaling in the brain lead to development of the severe headaches characteristic of the disorder.More About This Health Condition

 Familial paroxysmal kinesigenic dyskinesia

-PRRT2 gene mutations have been found to cause other neurological conditions, including benign familial infantile seizures (BFIS) and infantile convulsions and choreoathetosis (ICCA).
+PRRT2 gene variants have been found to cause other neurological conditions, including benign familial infantile seizures (BFIS) and infantile convulsions and choreoathetosis (ICCA).
 BFIS is characterized by recurrent seizures that begin in infancy and usually disappear by age 2.
 ICCA is characterized by both benign infantile seizures like those that occur in BFIS and episodes of involuntary movements like those that occur in familial paroxysmal kinesigenic dyskinesia (described above).
-The 649dupC mutation that causes both familial paroxysmal kinesigenic dyskinesia and familial hemiplegic migraine can also cause BFIS and ICCA.
-It is unclear how this mutation can cause one condition in some people and a different condition in others.
+The 649dupC variant that causes both familial paroxysmal kinesigenic dyskinesia and familial hemiplegic migraine (described above) can also cause BFIS and ICCA.
+It is unclear how this variant can cause one condition in some people and a different condition in others.

 Other Names for This Gene